5G and edge computing: why does 5G need edge?

 5G and edge computing relationship: Powering real-time applications with speed and reduced latency

-5G and edge computing are two inextricably linked technologies: they are both poised to significantly improve the performance of applications and enable huge amounts of data to be processed in real-time.
-5G increases speeds by up to ten times that of 4G, whereas mobile edge computing reduces latency by bringing compute capabilities into the network, closer to the end user.
+5G and edge computing are symbiotic technologies: they are both poised to significantly improve the performance of applications and enable huge amounts of data to be processed in real-time.
+5G increases speeds by up to ten times that of 4G, edge computing reduces latency by bringing compute capabilities into the network, closer to the end user.

 We argue that 5G needs mobile edge computing for two reasons: